Soap: Carrot & Honey Complexion

-Good For: Normal to Dry Skin, Acne-Prone Skin
+Good For: Normal to Dry Skin, Sensitive Skin, Mature Skin, Irritated Skin, Rosacea

-Natural carrot juice, carrot root oil, goat’s milk, raw honey, and skin nourishing oils & butters are packed into this nutritious bar, perfect for your face and all over too!
+Natural carrot juice, carrot root oil, carrot seed oil, soothing goat milk, moisturizing honey, and skin-nourishing plant oils & butters are packed into this nutritious bar, perfect for your face and all over too!

 Packed with vitamins, protein, antioxidants, and beta-carotene, the wonderful silky lather has great skin-care qualities.
 We make our own carrot root oil by infusing organic sunflower oil with organic carrots.

-Carrot root oil is rich in beta-carotene, an anti-inflammatory, and ideal for easing inflamed skin conditions like rosacea.
+Carrots and unrefined red palm oil, rich in beta-carotene, an anti-inflammatory, are ideal for easing inflamed skin conditions like rosacea.

 - A gentle, unscented soap great for irritated skin